Start Here

 - Export to E57, LAS, LAZ, RCP

 The data you use for measurement.
 Every coordinate is real, captured geometry.
-This is what engineers and architects work from.

 3D Gaussian Splat Workflow